activecell/rekanban/README.md

 # Gitban

-> A Kanban interface for your Github Issues
+> A kanban interface for your Github Issues

 Often, some of your team wants to use Github Issues, while some of your team wants a more robust toolset like Pivotal Tracker, Trello, or Sprintly.